queSaDiLLaSS/try/README.md

 * `pitch`: Increase or decrease the speaking pitch by expressing a positif or negatif number ranging between 100 and -100 (a relative value as percentage varying from -100% to 100%).
 * `volume`: Increase or decrease the audio volume by expressing a positif or negatif number ranging between 100 and -100 (a relative value as percentage varying from -100% to 100%).
 * `audio_format`: Optional parameter to specify the audio format in which the audio will be generated.
 By default, audios are encoded in MP3, except for lovoai which use the wav container.
-* `sampling_rate`: Optional.
-The synthesis sample rate (in hertz) for this audio.
+* `sampling_rate`: The synthesis sample rate (in hertz) for this audio.
 When this is specified, the audio will be converted either to the right passed value, or to a the nearest value acceptable by the provider.

 ### Detect Explicit Content in Images
 Detects adult explicit content in images, that is generally inappropriate for people under the age of 18 and includes nudity, sexual activity and pornography...